getadvice/getadvice.github.io/join.md

 tags: Tags separated by space or ["tag 1", "tag 2"].
 Keep it under 10
 city: Your City/Country name
 about: A short text about yourself (no longer than 50 words)
-linkedin: Your LinkedIn handler (the base URL will be prependedrepend https://www.linkedin.com/in/)
+linkedin: Your LinkedIn handler (the base URL will be prepended https://www.linkedin.com/in/)
 blog: Url to your blog
 twitter: Your twitter handler (the base URL will be prepended https://twitter.com/)
 permalink: Choose a permalink for this site (usually firstname-lastname.html will be best)